 At Odegaard Kovacich Snipes, we focus on litigating the most complex personal injury claims, including bus accident cases.
-We represent clients in all types of personal injury claims, from car accidents to workplace injuries to medical malpractice and more.
+We represent clients in all types of personal injury claims, from car accidents to workplace injuries and more.
 Clients choose the Montana bus accident lawyers at Odegaard Kovacich Snipes based on our network of resources and years of litigation experience.

 Bus accidents can involve public transportation, charter vehicles, and even school buses.
 Just like regular passenger vehicle accidents, many different factors can lead to bus collisions:

 Bus accident injuries range from mild to severe depending on how you were involved in the accident.
 Pedestrian-bus collisions are often fatal, while passenger vehicles could escape with minor injuries.
 Common bus accident injuries include: